Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 EV charging: It’s different from the pump

-More than two years ago, in preparation for my Model Y's arrival, I had difficulty figuring out our electricity situation at home.
+A few years ago, in preparation for the arrival of my first EV, a 2021 Model Y Long Range, I had difficulty figuring out our home's electricity situation.

 Chances are some of you are feeling the same right now when anticipating the delivery of your beloved vehicle or mulling over the idea of getting one.

-A Tesla Wall Charger, for example, needs a 60 amps breaker at 240V to deliver the fastest home charging speed.
-My Model Y would get up to 42 miles (68 km) per hour of charging from it, or eight times the charging rate compared to when plugged into the existing 110V socket.
+A Tesla Wall Charger needs a 60-amp breaker at 240V to deliver the fastest home charging speed, which gives a Model Y up to 42 miles (68 km) per hour of charging, or eight times the charging rate of the standard 110V socket.

 The real question is this: How fast do you need to charge?